Workers Compensation New Bern NC

 You should seek medical treatment as soon as possible.
 If you are sent to a particular doctor or medical practice by your employer or the insurance adjuster, you may very well be concerned about the medical advice and treatment you are receiving.
 It may take a lawyer’s help to get the medical treatment or testing that you really need.

-One thing to remember though, is that receiving medical treatment and reporting your work injury to your employer does not initiate a North Carolina workers’ compensation claim.
 The claim only begins when you file a notice of accident to employer and claim of employee Form 18 with the North Carolina Industrial Commission.
 A copy of that form should also be provided to your employer.
 Your New Bern workers’ compensation claim has to be filed no later than two years after your workplace injury, although there are exceptions in certain circumstances.

 Time Limits for a New Bern Workers’ Comp Claim